polymeerxyz/contracts/docs/litepaper.md

 5.  **Off-Chain Verification:** The extension sends the `Proof Cell`'s on-chain location to Polymeer's backend service for inclusion in the claimant list.
 This step is purely for aggregation; the _validity_ of the proof is already guaranteed by the on-chain cell.

 6.  **Distribution Fan-Out:** The campaign ends.
 The Polymeer Admin uses their tooling to consume the `Vault Cell` and create multiple `Distribution Shard Cells`, each containing a reward pool and a Merkle root of verified claimants.
+This action is authorized by the `vault-lock` and validated by the `vault-type` contract.

 7.  **One-Click Claim:** The user visits the **Polymeer Portal**.
 It shows "You have 1 claimable reward."
 The portal fetches the user's Merkle proof from the backend.
-The user clicks "Claim," authenticates with their biometrics via JoyID, and the protocol executes the claim, sending CKB directly to their wallet.
+The user clicks "Claim," authenticates with their biometrics via JoyID, and the protocol executes the claim.
+The `distribution-lock` verifies their proof and the `distribution-type` validates the accounting, sending CKB directly to their wallet.

 ### **4. Technical Deep Dive: Why This Architecture Excels**

 - **Privacy by Design:** JoyID's passkey-based system and our local-first tracking mean Polymeer never has access to user emails, passwords, or personal data.
 All on-chain activity is pseudonymous.
 - **True Scalability:** The "fan-out" from a single `Vault Cell` to many `Distribution Shard Cells` is the key innovation.
-It parallelizes the claim process, solving the state contention problem that plagues other UTXO-based systems.
+It parallelizes the claim process, allowing for a high degree of concurrency and solving the state contention problem that plagues other UTXO-based systems.
+While the number of shards is managed to optimize on-chain state, this architecture supports a significant number of simultaneous claims.
 - **Separation of Concerns:**
   - **Authentication:** Handled by JoyID and the user's device biometrics.
+  - **Authorization:** Managed by our `vault-lock` and `distribution-lock` scripts, which verify signatures and proofs.
-  - **Authorization & Rules:** Enforced by our immutable on-chain smart contracts.
+  - **Rules & State Logic:** Enforced by our immutable `vault-type`, `proof-type`, and `distribution-type` smart contracts.
   - **Usability & Data Aggregation:** Managed by our off-chain web portal and extension.
-    This separation makes the system both highly secure and user-friendly.
+    This layered approach makes the system both highly secure and user-friendly.

 ### **5. Business Model & Tokenomics**

 The protocol's business model is simple, transparent, and encoded on-chain.
 The `VaultCellData` contains a `fee_percentage` field.
-During the "Fan-Out," the `Vault` contract enforces that this percentage of the total campaign fund is sent to a `Fee Cell` controlled by the Admin.
+During the "Fan-Out," the `vault-type` contract enforces that this percentage of the total campaign fund is sent to a `Fee Cell` controlled by the Admin.
 All CKB amounts are handled directly, with no separate protocol token required.

 ### **6. Why Nervos CKB?**